kiali/kiali.io/content/en/docs/Installation/installation-guide/install-with-helm.md

 [Helm installation docs](https://helm.sh/docs/intro/install/).

 {{% alert color="warning" %}}
-The Kiali Helm Charts have been tested only against Helm version 3.10.
-There is no guarantee that previous versions will work.
+Helm version 3.10 is the minimum required Helm version.
+Older versions will not work.
+Newer versions have not been tested.
 {{% /alert %}}

 ## Adding the Kiali Helm Charts repository